 Originally, the white spring was in a wooded glade until it was turned into a reservoir and a well house was built by the Victorians in 1872 in order to bring pure clean water into Glastonbury.
 Due to the water pipes calcifying and becoming blocked it wasn’t in use for very long and became disused.

 Over the past 10 years or so, it has gradually been transformed into what we find today by its guardians, the Companions of the White Spring.
 The primary purpose of the temple is to honour the spirits of the White Spring.

 Quote from their website, “It is an expression of gratitude for the gift of pure water.
 It is a sanctuary, a place of reflection, inspiration and healing.
 It is a sacred site of great depth and beauty.
 It is a living temple. visit their website for more info

-I for one, am thankful for being given access to this magical ancient place and grateful to the time that the volunteers and companions give up to enable us to visit and share in the beautiful energy of the White Spring.
+I for one, love my visits there and am thankful for being given access to this magical ancient place and grateful to the time that the volunteers and companions give up to enable us to visit and share in the beautiful energy of the White Spring.